With Socially Responsible Investments your savings are put to good use

 Funds targeting the water or renewable energy sector have also posted some excellent results over the last two years.
 Since these investment funds focus on fields that are becoming more and more important, they have very favourable prospects for the coming years.
 This also goes for responsible companies in completely different sectors.
 Firms which work to reduce their energy consumption, keep their environmental risks under control and take good care of people both inside and outside the company are making a bet on the future from which they will be able to draw benefit.
 This approach should enable them to achieve long-term growth and at the same time enhance their brand image.
 This also goes to show that ethical conduct and potential returns can go hand-in-hand for the investor.
 As always, however, investors should be aware that all financial investments do carry risks.

 In addition to investment funds, other products also undergo a strict examination against social and environmental criteria.

-Since April 2013, clients in Belgium have been able to buy bonds which enable them to give a social or civic responsibility weighting to their investment, in combination with capital protection at maturity and, since 2014, insurance-based savings products with a similar dimension.
+For some years now, clients in Belgium have been able to buy bonds which enable them to give a social or civic responsibility weighting to their investment, in combination with capital protection at matury and insurance-based savings products with a similar dimension.
 The yield is not guaranteed but is linked to the performance of an underlying equity index with ethical criteria.

 Last but not least, our discretionary management experts, who are empowered to make investment strategy decisions on the client’s behalf, are also placing increasing emphasis on sustainability criteria.